How to recycle?

 WEEE recycling ensures the reduction of the negative impact on the environment and human health, favoring the saving of limited natural resources and raw materials.

-All electrical and electronic waste equipment collected by the Environ through partners is treated by certified operators and audited annually at European level.
+All electrical and electronic waste equipment collected by Environ through partners is treated by certified operators and audited annually at European level.

 The electrical and electronic equipment waste collected is properly treated and processed in Romania, and those categories or components for which there are no facilities or technologies in Romania are transferred to other European countries for proper treatment.